Swim LESSONS SWIM TEAM ADULT SWIM

 3) Put their head under water

 Swimmers of all abilities can sign up for swim lessons.
 Through the course of the program, swimmers will learn basic water safety, floating, kicking, safe diving, and proper technique for the four competitive swim strokes (freestyle, backstroke, breaststroke, and butterfly).
 Swimmers will be placed into levels based on what skills they come into the program with.
-New Levels: Starfish, Gold Fish, Guppy, Minnow, Flying Fish, Dolphins.
+The levels are Starfish, Gold Fish, Guppy, Minnow, Flying Fish and Dolphins.

 Stroke Work (geared for ages 8-12 years old)

-Swimmers will work in small groups with the LFC swim coaches to improve their swimming ability and stroke technique.
+Swimmers will work with the LFC swim coaches to improve their swimming ability and stroke technique.
 Coaches will work on stroke technique using a combination of drill and on land simulation.

 You should sign up for stroke clinic if your swimmer can: